-You are in the right place because even hospitals use UV-C light to disinfect medical equipment and operating rooms (here is my review on the best UV lights to kill mold).
+You are in the right place because even hospitals use UV-C light to disinfect medical equipment and operating rooms.

 I created this step-by-step guide on how to install a UV light to keep your A/C system free from mold and mildew protecting your air quality.

 In this article, you will learn...

 - Why you should never allow a UV light to shine on your eyes or skin (a safety hazard)

 - How to determine the best location to place the UV light

 - How to use a hole saw to cut into the metal duct (and my top hole saw choice)

 - The best way to power a germicidal UV light unit

 - Important things to do before installing a UV light (if there is already mold)